Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Spectral Patterns Across Models and Tasks

 \subsection{Results and Discussion}

-Task performance and the corresponding eigenvalue distributions for all models are shown in Figure~\ref{fig:main_plot} (for complex eigenvalues, magnitudes are reported).
-Since the eigenvalues of Mamba-2 and attention-based models depend on the input, we compute them over a batch of test data and report the batch-averaged distributions (for task-specific batch sizes, see Appendix~\ref{app:exp-details}).
-For multi-headed models, we present results from a single head; remaining heads and additional random seeds are reported in Appendix~\ref{app:additional_results}.
-Based on our observations, we make the following statement:
+Task performance and the corresponding eigenvalue distributions for all models are shown in Figure~\ref{fig:main_plot} (for complex eigenvalues, magnitudes are reported, while their placement in the complex plane is provided in the Appendix, Figure~\ref{fig:complex_eigenvalues_appendix}).
+Based on our observations, we make the following statement: \textit{Eigenvalues capture essential aspects of memory and long-range dependency modeling, not only for LTI SSMs, but also LPV and attention models.
+Hence, downstream task requirements are reflected in spectral eigenvalue signatures of well-performing models.}